tedbergstrand/LuthierPrints/README.md

 ## Viewing the Models

-To conveniently preview the 3D models directly within GitHub, simply click on the STL file located in this repository.
+To conveniently preview the 3D models directly within GitHub, simply click on the STL file located in the respective folder (LuthierPrints->Print-Name).
 Everything is organized into folders.

 ## Fusion 360 Files

-For most models, I have included Fusion 360 files, which can be accessed and modified using Autodesk Fusion 360 software.
+For most models, I have included Fusion 360 files, which can be accessed and modified using Autodesk's Fusion 360 software.
 Feel free to customize and adapt these models to meet your specific requirements.
+Remember, you **MUST** adhere to GPL-3.

 ## Missing Models
 I can't find some of my models.
 But as I find or recreate them, I'll add them to this repo.